Relative superlatives: "El más, la más, los menos, ..."

 Exceptions!

-1. There are irregular superlatives that do not need "más" or "menos" because they already express the highest or lowest degree.
+1. There are irregular superlatives that do not need "más" or "menos" because they already express the maximum or minimum degree.
 For example: Es la mejor de todas.

 Exercise 1: Multiple choice